streamlit/docs/content/library/api/charts/vega_lite_chart.md

 <Cloud src="https://doc-vega-lite-theme.streamlit.app/?embed=true" height="500" />

 If you're wondering if your own customizations will still be taken into account, don't worry!
-If you're an experienced Vega-Lite user and like to have your own special customizations, your changes in the chart configurations will still be taken into account.
+Any changes you make to chart configurations will be accounted for and reflected in the app.